kevinmcmahon/WindyCityGo-Android/README.markdown

-Android app for WindyCityGo conference.
+Android app made for the WindyCityGo conference developed by Kevin McMahon (@klmcmahon).